Dream-Bean/FinalGame/README.md

 Commit #22: Purged excess files, and did some renaming.
 Updated map.
 More file structure,
             and code cleaning work.
 Layed down some base work for checkpoints w/ tweaking of EndGame() function.

+Commit #23: Reorganized the asset folder into subfolders.